-If you are interested to see some wildlife, then taking a boat trip is highly recommended.
-There are many excellent boat tours to choose from, operating from different parts of the island.
-Leave from Elgol and visit the spectacular Loch Coriusk surrounded by the Cuillin Range.
+If you are interested in seeing some wildlife, taking a boat trip is highly recommended.
+Many excellent boat tours are operating from different parts of the island.
+Leave Elgol and visit the spectacular Loch Coriusk, surrounded by the Cuillin Range.
 Or take a boat from Portree to one of the smaller neighboring islands like Raasay or Rona.

 There are endless choices for outdoor adventures: sea kayaking, mountain biking, hiking, trekking, canoeing, climbing, abseiling, ax throwing, mountaineering, archery, white water rafting, wildlife tours, camping, photography hikes, and the list goes on…

 Eilean Donan Castle, The Highlight of Our Visit

 Eilean Donan Castle is a Medieval Castle built mid the 13 century for Alexander II.
-It is located in Scotland Highlands at the entry of the Isle of Skye.
+It is located in Scotland Highlands near the entry of the Isle of Skye.
 It is near the picturesque village of Dornie.
 The castle is one of the most photographed monuments in Scotland.
 It sits majestically on a small rocky island where three great sea lochs meet; Loch Duich, Loch Alsh, and Loch Long.
 It was built for defense by the Vikings to protect the lands of Kintail.
 At the time, the Vikings had control of much of North Scotland and the Western Isles.
 The ideal location made for a solid defensive position.